 - Flight: A hummingbird’s flight is its most unusual behavior.
 Hummingbirds are the only types of birds that can sustain long term hovering, and they are acrobatic flyers that can also fly backwards and change direction almost instantly.
 At times, hummingbirds can even fly upside down!

 - Feeding: Hummingbirds eat almost exclusively nectar and small insects such as gnats and spiders.
 While some hummingbirds will experiment with fruit, doing so is usually a way to extract sweet juice similar to nectar and they do not eat the fruit’s flesh.
-Hummingbirds do not eat seeds at all, unlike many other birds, nor will they nibble at suet, bread, or scraps.
+Hummingbirds do not eat seeds at all, nor will they nibble at suet, bread, nuts, or scraps.

 - Pollination: Like many insects, hummingbirds are critical for flower pollination.
 Many flowers have evolved elongated blooms that require the birds to brush against pollen in order to feed, even with their long bills.
 As hummingbirds get pollen on their heads and bills, they transfer it between different flowers and help the plants propagate.